ragavvasanth03-code/D-FLIPDLOP-NEGEDGE/README.md

 **PROGRAM**

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by: Tamil Selavn S
+Developed by:
-RegisterNumber: 25018815*/
+RegisterNumber: 25018843*/
 ```
 module DFLIPFLOPNEGEDGE(D,Clock,reset,Q);
 input D,reset,Clock;